-Kolkata is the Central Business District of West Bengal.
-The flow of passengers’ traffic is basically centralized towards Kolkata.
-The Sealdah terminal is more or less situated in the heart of Kolkata City and thus the Sealdah station itself plays a major vital role in management of suburban traffic.
+Kolkata is the Central Business District of West Bengal and the flow of passengers’ traffic is centralised towards Kolkata.
+Sealdah terminal is more or less situated in the centre of Kolkata and thus plays a vital role in management of suburban traffic.

 PLACES OF HISTORICAL IMPORTANCE

 Kolkata, Barrackpore, Diamond Harbour, Dakshineswar, Krishnagar City, Nabadwip Ghat, Murshidabad, Plassey, Shantipur etc. attract visitors in large numbers throughout the year due to their historical and religious background.

 Sealdah has two terminal complexes for Main/North corridor and South corridor.

 The main corridor is divided into two spurs –

 •Naihati – Ranaghat – Gede, Krishnanagar – Lalgola